loose-walrus/PerlParser/readme.md

 This is an implementation of a recursive descent parser written in Perl.

-The grammar for the language written in BNF is provided.
+The grammar for the language written in EBNF is provided.